mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 #### Person 1: Find Matching Data
-Create a method `my_array_finding_method` that takes an `Array` and a letter as arguments and returns the words that contain that letter.
+Create a method `my_array_finding_method` that takes an `Array` and a letter as arguments and returns a new array of the words that contain that letter.

 For example:
 ```ruby